 You are responsible for the Council Tax and should therefore ensure that the Local Authority has your personal details together with the date of the commencement of your Tenancy.
 Students need to register for Council Tax, although in most cases students are exempt from this charge.
 If you are living alone you may qualify for a discount.
 Kingston Council 020 8547 5007 Kingston council website www.kingston.gov.uk

 In most cases, there will be a detailed Inventory and Schedule of Conditions for each property.
 An independent Inventory Clerk will be instructed to conduct a 'check-in' appointment at the commencement of the Tenancy, the cost of which will be met by the Landlord.
-The Inventory Clerk will also perform a 'check-out' appointment at the end of the Tenancy, the cost of which will be met by the Tenant.
+The Inventory Clerk will also perform a 'check-out' appointment at the end of the Tenancy, this cost will also be borne by the landlord.
 The cost of this can vary dependent on the size of the property.
 The Inventory Clerk will endeavor to provide you with meter readings both at the check-in and check-out appointments.
 MONIES THAT NEED TO BE RECEIVED BEFORE MOVING INTO A PROPERTY One calendar month's rent Six weeks deposit Administration charges (Tenancy Agreement, References and Inventory 'check-in'